Article

 Recruitment and retention of older workers

-NHS Employers have developed a page outlining interventions that be taken to support the recruitment and retention of older workers including how to promote an age inclusive workplace, considerations for older workers and further information for employers.
+NHS Employers has developed a page outlining interventions that be taken to support the recruitment and retention of older workers including how to promote an age inclusive workplace, considerations for older workers and further information for employers.